 Corporation and its role, lists the members of the CME

 Editorial Board, and provides a link to the CME Web site.
+Launch of CME Main Topic of Article in Sans NewsBites CME was the main topic of a brief article entitled "Common

 Malware Enumeration Initiative to be Launched in October" in the September 27, 2005 issue of SANS

 NewsBites.
 The article describes what CME is and isn't, mentions the problems that use of CME's common identifiers will solve, and notes that CME is sponsored by US-CERT.
+CME Main Topic of Article on All Headline News CME was the main topic of a September 27, 2005 article on All

 Headline News entitled "Computer

 Malware To Be Unveiled."
 The article describes what CME is and isn't, mentions the problems that use of CME's common identifiers will solve, and notes that CME is sponsored by US-CERT.
+CME Main Focus of Article on CNET.com CME was the main topic of a September 23, 2005 article on CNET.com entitled "This

 week in security."
 The article mentions the problems that use of CME's common identifiers will solve and discusses some examples.
+Back to top October 5, 2005 MITRE Corporation Issues Press Release Announcing CME The MITRE

 Corporation issued a press release entitled "Common